gavdraper/gavdraper.github.io/_posts/2017-05-16-clustered-vs-nonclustered-indexes.markdown

 ---
 layout: post
-title: SQL Server Clustered & Non Clustered Indexes Explained
+title: SQL Server Clustered & NonClustered Indexes Explained
 date: '2017-05-16 07:03:38'
 ---
-When using row level indexes there are two types Clustered and Non Clustered both of which are there to make data easy to find and sort.
+When using row level indexes there are two types Clustered and NonClustered both of which are there to make data easy to find and sort.
 Before we look at these index types lets go over a couple of things

 * Both these indexes are stored as [B-Trees](https://en.wikipedia.org/wiki/B-tree)
 * Root node is the entry point to the index and each index contains exactly one.